Today's Sun-Sentinel (July 28, 2010) features a story about an undercover buy of oxycodone pills from a school teaching in Indian River County.

 With the substance oxycodone (also known by its trade name, OxyContin), 4 grams or more constitutes trafficking.

-As a South Florida criminal defense attorney who defends clients charged with prescription drug trafficking, I can attest to the fact that prescription drug trafficking, especially oxycodone, is treated more seriously than most violent felonies by the State of Florida.
+As a Miami-Dade County criminal defense attorney who defends clients charged with prescription drug trafficking, I can attest to the fact that prescription drug trafficking, especially oxycodone, is treated more seriously than most violent felonies by the State of Florida.

 In fact, if you are in possession (remember, trafficking can be simple possession provided the weight meets the statutory threshold) of 28 grams of oxycodone or more, you face a mandatory 25-year prison sentence that only the State Attorney's Office can waive.